Calcutta Light Horse

-The Calcutta Light Horse was raised in 1872 and formed part of the Cavalry Reserve in the British Indian Army.
-The regiment was disbanded following India's independence in 1947.
+The Calcutta Light Horse was a cavalry regiment of the British Indian Army raised in 1872.
+It was disbanded in 1947 following India's independence from British rule.

 Operation Creek

 On reserve since the Boer War, they are most noted for their part (with members of the Calcutta Scottish) in Operation Creek against the German merchant ship Ehrenfels.
 The operation was organised by SOE's India Mission.
 It was kept covert, to avoid the political ramifications of contravening Portuguese neutrality in Goa, and was not revealed until thirty-five years afterwards, in 1978.
 The Ehrenfels was known to be transmitting information on Allied ship movements to U-boats from Mormugao harbour in Portugal's neutral territory of Goa.

 The Light Horse embarked on the barge Phoebe at Calcutta and sailed around India to Goa.
 After the Ehrenfels was sunk in March 1943 by the team of British saboteurs, British intelligence dispatched an open message over the air falsely warning that the British would invade Goa.
 The crews of the other two German merchant ships in the harbour, the Drachenfels and Braunfels, received the message and scuttled their ships in Goa's harbour in the belief that they were protecting their ships from capture by the British.
 Italian ships in the harbour were also destroyed.
 In 1951 all three German merchant ships were salvaged.

 As the end credits of the 1980 film The Sea Wolves state, "during the first 11 days of March 1943, U-boats sank 12 Allied ships in the Indian Ocean.
 After the Light Horse raid on Goa, only one ship was lost in the remainder of the month."